audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 Earlier this year, before the pandemic kicked off, Schyman was kind enough to share some of his thoughts on the soundtrack’s making.

-## Classical and avante garde inspiration
+## Classical and avant garde inspiration

 The early stages of *BioShock*’s soundtrack development were highly experimental.
 Schyman was brought on board by Emily Ridgeway.
 They had worked together on *Destroy All Humans*.
 Left mostly to his own devices by Ken Levine, Schyman began sending snippets to Ridgeway as they searched for the game’s sound together.